A Data Entry and Review Guide for Site Users

-If the study is registering participants for accessing their own forms for data entry (ePRO), the registration form will contain a field on the form for collecting the Participant’s email address.
-When adding an email address, please make sure its an email owned by the Participant.
+If the study is registering Participants to access their own forms for data entry (ePRO), the registration form will contain a field on the form for collecting the Participant’s email address.
+When adding an email address, please make sure it is an email owned by the Participant.

 The system will run checks to verify the email address entered is NOT:

-- Already another subject in the same study
+- Already in use by another subject in the same study

 - Already registered within TrialKit as a Clinician user

-Collection of the patient/participant email address is necessary to give the Participant access to the system and send notifications on forms that become due.
+Collection of the patient/participant's email address is necessary to give the Participant access to the system and send notifications on forms that become due.

-TrialKit is HIPAA compliant and focuses heavily on data privacy.
-Email addresses entered are not attached to Participants' data and is blinded to other users in the study who do not need access.
-Each study should have its own privacy practices to properly enforce who is able to view the Participant email addresses.
+TrialKit is HIPAA-compliant and focuses heavily on data privacy.
+Email addresses are not attached to Participants' data and are blinded to other users in the study who do not need access.
+Each study should have its own privacy practices to properly enforce who is able to view the Participant's email addresses.

 Use of fictional or un-owned email addresses:

 TrialKit's end-user agreement requires that email addresses collected by the system have been given explicit consent by the address owner to be saved and used by Crucial Data Solutions solely for study-related activities.

 Crucial Data Solutions prohibits the use of fictional emails that are not owned by either the Participant or Sponsor.
 Email addresses that bounce or report spam will greatly impact the study’s ability to deliver email notifications effectively to all of its Participants.